Connect with us

 Stats which matter the most when predicting football matches

-In 2021, continues to be one of the most popular sports in the world, if not the most popular one.
-Stories have been told about it, songs have been sung and the has been celebrated in so many ways throughout the years due to its incredible flow and unpredictability.
+In 2021, football continues to be one of the most popular sports in the world, if not the most popular one.
+Stories have been told about it, songs have been sung and the sport has been celebrated in so many ways throughout the years due to its incredible flow and unpredictability.
 One of the topics that do not get so frequently discussed when talking about football is the topic of statistics.

 A brief history and use of statistics in football